3 Powerful Tips to Control Your Type 2 Diabetes for Life

 “Diabetes can affect every part of your body so it is important to recognize the extra care that is needed for good control.”

 Many people with type 2 diabetes completely avoid the problems associated with diabetes by taking a few steps daily to keep themselves healthy and well.
-When your glucose levels are closer to normal, you are more likely to avoid problems, so let’s look at 3 great ways to stay on top of your health:
+When your glucose levels are closer to normal, you are more likely to avoid problems.

 Step 1- Know Your Numbers